M.A. Donohue & Co.: Donohue Building

-The Donohue Building is a historic 19th century building housed the Chicago printing company.
+The Donohue Building is a historic 19th century building housing the Chicago printing company.
 It was designed by Julius B. Speyer (1845 - 1916) and built in 1883.
-It was eventually converted to residential use.
+It was eventually converted for residential use.
 The building is on "Printer's Row" on South Dearborn Street.
 It was the first large factory on Printing House Row.
 An annex was added on in 1913.
 In 1979 they became the first of Chicago's factory buildings to be converted to residential lofts.
 A historical marker for the building is at 712 South Dearborn.

 The masonry building design is described as Romanesque with a round arched sandstone and granite entry bay that was originally capped by a tower.

 The building has historic vault lights that are largely intact.

 For images of the former Donohue Building at 711-727 S. Dearborn St., see the Chicago - Architecture & Cityscape blog listed in the sources below.